millipz/TSH_Website_Rebuild/_projects/stthomas.md

 ---

-A 2450m2, 3 storey Sixth Form Centre focussed around a communal triple height atrium space and featuring a roof top sports pitch and classroom design to maximise flexibility.
+A 2450m², 3 storey Sixth Form Centre focussed around a communal triple height atrium space and featuring a roof top sports pitch and classroom design to maximise flexibility.

 The teaching accommodation includes flexible teaching space, a small lecture theatre/ cinema, dance/ drama studio, science laboratories, art studios and a state of the art C.D.T. design studio and workshop.

-BREEAM EXcellent
+BREEAM Excellent

 Completed: April 2011